WAYS TO USE CLOUD DISPLAY DEVICES

 Using Cloud Display Devices for Order Sortation

 Each slot or location on a put-wall has an attached Cloud Display Device and a Turbo is located within 75 ft.
 When the operator scans a pick ticket, picklist or SKU, the devices on the put wall lights up with item and quantity that should be placed in the specified location.
-When the operator has completed the task, they can press the button to acknowledge the put and scan the next pick ticket or SKU.
+After completing the task, the operator can press the button to acknowledge the put and scan the next pick ticket or SKU.
 This process continues until the operator has placed all the items in the appropriate slots or totes.
-Operations with multiple operators can have the devices play a custom tune and display the operator’s name.
-In this scenario, the Cloud Display Devices are used as an Internet-of-Things put-to-light system!
+Operations with multiple operators can use a different button light color, have the devices play a custom tune, and display the operator’s name.

-This put wall example can be taken a step further.
-Not only can you have Cloud Display Devices light up for picking or putting by light operations, but you can have them flash with information instructing the operator what to do next.
+Taking this put wall example a step further, not only can you have Cloud Display Devices light up for picking or putting by light operations, but you can have them flash with information instructing the operator what to do next.
 When a slot or storage location is complete, meaning all products in the order are present, the device can flash, indicating what the warehouse operator should do next.
 For example, the instructions might be to take the order to the packing or shipping department or to do a cycle count before sending items to the next department.
 Perhaps your put wall is a dual purchase put-wall / will-call area.
 When a customer comes to pick up the order, or when a delivery truck arrives, all the slots destined for that customer or truck light up.

 Actively guide inventory through a QC process or passively monitor the status

 Inventory is often quarantined or locked-down until it is released from a quality control process.
-Cloud Display Devices can actively guide employees through the quality control process through alerts that display two lines of custom text.
-Or, when the devices are used passively, data (QC status, lot number, time of arrival, date to be processed, etc) can be stored on the device and accessed with a simple button press.
+Cloud Display Devices can actively guide employees through the quality control process through alerts that display five lines of custom text.
+Or, when using the devices passively, the device can display static data (QC status, lot number, time of arrival, date to be processed, etc.).

-A Cloud Display Device can be attached to a rack, tote, bin, cart, or almost anywhere to alert employees that action needs to be taken.
-Maybe the product is ready to be moved or maybe it cannot be moved until quality control (QC) is complete.
+A Cloud Display Device attached to a rack, tote, bin, cart, or almost anywhere can alert employees to take action.
+Maybe the product is ready to move or maybe it cannot move until quality control (QC) is complete.

-The device can also store data, which can be accessed by pressing the button on the top of the device.
-For example, an employee might want to check the QC status of the items stored in that location, the lot number, time of arrival, date to be processed or whatever you need.
+The device can also display static data when it is does not have an active instruction.
+For example, it can display the QC status of the items stored in that location, the lot number, time of arrival, date to be processed or whatever you need.

 Quickly locate order for customer pick-up or delivery